heston/firebase-live-data/README.md

 ## Compatibility

-Firebase Live Data is tested against Python 3.5 and 3.6.
-It has not been tested against other versions of Python 3, and it is known to be incompatible with Python 2.
+Firebase Live Data is tested against Python 3.4, 3.5, and 3.6.
+It is not compatible with Python 2.

 ## Developing